-- I’ve watched TV all my life, why wouldn’t I want to know what it takes to write an actual show?
+- I’ve watched TV all my life, why wouldn’t I want to know the mechanics of writing an actual show?

 - I’ll never forget when my sister (she might not remember this) told me that a 23-year old Lena Dunham created the hit show on HBO called Girls.
 She was only a few years older than me; I was so intrigued by her accomplishments.